The Armies of the Night

 The growing protest against the Vietnam War was then merging with the "Make Love Not War" counterculture and swelling into a movement that would soon engulf all America and much of the rest of the western world.
 In October 1967 a massive demonstration marched on the Pentagon in Washington.
 Norman Mailer was there and was arrested, and wrote this highly subjective, entertaining and occasionally enlightening account of his experience.

 The book is subtitled somewhat pretentiously History as a Novel, The Novel as History, as if heralding a new art form.
 Or perhaps just another example of the "New Journalism" of the day giving itself airs.

 When you read this work today, it seems quite dated.
-To wit, Mailer's observation of how the New Left (everything was called "new" then) took its esthetic from revolutionary Cuba.
-And his descriptions of forgotten literary and political figures involved in the protests.
+To wit, Mailer's observation of how the New Left (everything was called "new" then) took its aesthetic from revolutionary Cuba.
+And his descriptions of now-forgotten literary and political figures involved in the protests.
 Even Mailer's kaleidoscopic collision of insights into the war machine, the tactics of protest and the psyche of America seem somewhat overheated and naive now.

 But others were impressed at the time, as the book won both the Pulitzer Prize and National Book Award in 1968.

 Armies of the Night really is two accounts of the same event: one subjective as narrated by a participant and one slightly more objective, based on third-party reports.

 But if this is a "novel", it does have one intriguing central character—namely, Mailer.
 As usual, the author places himself front and centre.
 We keep reading, especially the highly subjective first half of the story, because we enjoy seeing everything through his eyes.
 We even enjoy the side trips into Mailer's own peccadilloes that have little to do with the protest movement he is supposedly reporting on.
 Critics may complain the writer is verbose and self-obsessed, but it is this main character with his avalanche of observations who makes it work at all.